 Since the UK and the EU have both signed a Withdrawal Agreement, we have now entered a period of transition which will last from 1st February 2020 to 31st December 2020 whilst the UK and EU agree their future relationship.
 During this period very little will change as the UK will continue to observe most EU rules.

 What do I need to do to remain in the UK?

-The government recently launched a Settlement Scheme for EU Citizens as outlined below.
+The government launched a Settlement Scheme for EU Citizens as outlined below.
 More information can be found on the UK government’s web page.